Chahnaz-Kbaisi/Web-Scraping-Challenge/README.md

 news_p = "Preparation of NASA's next spacecraft to Mars, InSight, has ramped up this summer, on course for launch next May from Vandenberg Air Force Base in central California -- the first interplanetary launch in history from America's West Coast."
 ```
 ### JPL Mars Space Images - Featured Image

-* Visit the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).
+* The url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).

-* Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Splinter was used to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

-* Make sure to find the image url to the full size `.jpg` image.

-* Make sure to save a complete url string for this image.
+* A complete url string for this image was saved.

 ```python
 # Example:
 featured_image_url = 'https://www.jpl.nasa.gov/spaceimages/images/largesize/PIA16225_hires.jpg'
 ```
 ### Mars Facts

-* Visit the Mars Facts webpage [here](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* From the Mars Facts webpage [here](https://space-facts.com/mars/) the table containing facts about the planet including Diameter, Mass, etc was scraped using Pandas.

-* Use Pandas to convert the data to a HTML table string.
+* Pandas was used to convert the data to a HTML table string.

 ### Mars Hemispheres

-* Visit the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.
+* The USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) was visted to obtain high resolution images for each of Mar's hemispheres.

-* You will need to click each of the links to the hemispheres in order to find the image url to the full resolution image.
+* The full resolution image was obtained by clicking each of the links to the hemispheres in order to find the image url.

-* Save both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
-Use a Python dictionary to store the data using the keys `img_url` and `title`.
+* The image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name were saved.
+A Python dictionary was used to store the data using the keys `img_url` and `title`.

-* Append the dictionary with the image url string and the hemisphere title to a list.
-This list will contain one dictionary for each hemisphere.
+* The dictionary with the image url string and the hemisphere title was appened to a list.
+This list contained one dictionary for each hemisphere.

 ```python
 # Example: